 Here are 15 failed products and services that have flopped in the past five years.
 Did you buy one?

 1. Samsung Galaxy Note 7

-Although it might be a bit premature to say Samsung’s smartphone, the Galaxy Note 7, is a failure or flop, it’s certainly had one of the worst debuts in recent memory.
-The reason being that consumers have reported the batteries spontaneously catch fire.
+Samsung’s smartphone, the Galaxy Note 7, certainly had one of the worst debuts in recent memory.
+The reason being that consumers reported the batteries spontaneously caught fire.
 This led to massive recalls, and millions, if not billions, in lost revenue.
-It’s not clear whether the product will be able to recover and whether Samsung will be able to regain momentum when it releases the Galaxy Note 8.
+It’s not clear whether the product will be able to recover and whether Samsung will be able to regain momentum with the Galaxy Note 8.

 2. McDonald’s Wings